Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Related Work

 \subsection{Knowledge Graph in Software Engineering}

-Knowledge Graphs, as an efficient data representation method, have been widely applied in software engineering to enhance the efficiency of various tasks.
-In software maintenance, they assist in identifying code dependencies and issues, thus simplifying debugging~\cite{8330232,xu2025astraautonomousspatialtemporalredteaming} and refactoring processes.
-In code analysis, Knowledge Graphs provide a structured view of software components, supporting more effective static and dynamic analysis~\cite{Schiese2024,krishnan2025incrementalanalysislegacyapplications}.
-Furthermore, Knowledge Graphs are increasingly utilized in automation to enable intelligent systems by reasoning over data relationships, thereby accomplishing tasks such as code generation, code repair~\cite{chen2025prometheusunifiedknowledgegraphs}, and testing.
-These applications highlight the tremendous potential of Knowledge Graphs in optimizing the software engineering life cycle.
+Knowledge Graphs are widely used in software engineering to improve efficiency.
+In software maintenance, they help identify code dependencies and issues, making debugging and refactoring easier~\cite{8330232,xu2025astraautonomousspatialtemporalredteaming}.
+In code analysis, they provide a structured view of software components, assisting with static and dynamic analysis~\cite{Schiese2024,krishnan2025incrementalanalysislegacyapplications}.
+Knowledge Graphs are also used in automation, allowing intelligent systems to reason about data relationships, supporting tasks like code generation, repair~\cite{chen2025prometheusunifiedknowledgegraphs}, and testing.
+These applications highlight the potential of Knowledge Graphs in improving the software engineering life cycle.

-In the domain of software engineering, researchers have estab- lished knowledge graphs for diverse objectives, encompassing domain terminology ~\cite{fse2019glossary,wang2023xcos,TSE23CONCEPTLINK},programming cases ~\cite{fse22taskkg}, bug tracking~\cite{wang2017construct,su2021reducing},API concepts ~\cite{fse19apisummary,jos2021automatic,icsme2018apicaveat,ase20apicomp}, API doc- umentation ~\cite{icsme18docgen,icsme20docgen}.The knowledge graph we have constructed focuses on the HarmonyOS API documentation, with an emphasis on capturing the hierarchical and semantic relationships between different APIs (such as functional descriptions, input parameters, and return values).
+In the domain of software engineering, researchers have established knowledge graphs for diverse objectives, encompassing domain terminology~\cite{fse2019glossary,wang2023xcos}, programming cases~\cite{fse22taskkg}, bug tracking~\cite{wang2017construct,su2021reducing}, API concepts~\cite{fse19apisummary,jos2021automatic,icsme2018apicaveat,ase20apicomp}, API documentation~\cite{icsme18docgen,icsme20docgen}.
+The knowledge graph we have constructed focuses on the HarmonyOS API documentation, with an emphasis on capturing the hierarchical and semantic relationships between different APIs (such as functional descriptions, input parameters, and return values).
 By structuring the real-world connections between APIs, the graph brings the representation closer to actual application scenarios, thus providing more realistic and practical support for generating training data for both single-API and multi-API use cases.